 Once the Schengen zone membership requirements for Croatia have been met, the European Commission must give its approval, and each member state must also agree to let Croatia join the Schengen Zone.
 However, support is currently high, as Schengen membership would help to improve security in Croatia and the EU as a whole.

-If Croatia joins Shengen in 2020, the ETIAS for Croatia online visa program could come into effect in 2021.
+If Croatia joins Shengen in 2020, the ETIAS for Croatia online visa waiver program could come into effect in 2021.